fedexist/my-cookiecutter-template/docs/tutorial.rst

 If you don't know what to enter, stick with the defaults.

-Step 3: Create a GitHub Repo
+Step 3: Create a Gitlab Repo
 ----------------------------

-Go to your GitHub account and create a new repo named ``mypackage``, where ``mypackage`` matches the ``[project_slug]`` from your answers to running cookiecutter.
+Go to your Gitlab account and create a new repo named ``mypackage``, where ``mypackage`` matches the ``[project_slug]`` from your answers to running cookiecutter.
 This is so that Travis CI and pyup.io can find it when we get to Step 5.

 ``If your virtualenv folder is within your project folder, be sure to add the virtualenv folder name to your .gitignore file.``

 You will find one folder named after the ``[project_slug]``.
-Move into this folder, and then setup git to use your GitHub repo and upload the code:
+Move into this folder, and then setup git to use your Gitlab repo and upload the code:

 .. code-block:: bash